33RO216/free-borowser-home-page/README.md

 and put

-a background.jpg
-and a my-icon.png
+a background. any typw of image file and a my-icon. any type of iamge file

 thanks